 - General Stream

 CityU School of Law operates collaborative programmes with Europe-Asia Research Institute of Aix-Marseille University, University Paris 1 Panthéon-Sorbonne in France, and Université de Fribourg in Switzerland.
 Selected students will study at these partner universities and obtain one postgraduate degree from CityU and one from the partner university, where the designated study-loads at both institutions are successfully discharged.
-For further details, please visit:
+For further details, please visit our Global Gateway page.

 CityU School of Law also collaborates with the National Judges College and the Supreme People’s Court of the PRC to provide advanced legal education to Chinese judges.
 A number of Chinese judges are selected to study in the LLM programme at CityU.
-During their study at CityU, they will have an opportunity to undertake internships at Hong Kong courts and take part in an overseas study tour.
+During their study at CityU, they will have an opportunity to undertake internships at Hong Kong courts.

-CityU School of Law is home to the Centre for Chinese and Comparative Law, Hong Kong Commercial and Maritime Law Centre, and Centre for Judicial Education and Research.
+CityU School of Law is home to the Centre for Chinese and Comparative Law, Hong Kong Commercial and Maritime Law Centre, Human Rights Law and Policy Forum, and Centre for Judicial Education and Research.
 Also the Asia Pacific Law Review, an internationally reputable peer-review law journal published by LexisNexis, has its editorial home in the School of Law.

 After completing certain LLM courses, students are eligible to apply for CPD points from the Law Society of Hong Kong's Continuing Professional Development programme.